MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/error-design.md

 }
 ```

-We provide a Verbose() function that can retrieve the most verbose message from any error we provide:
+We provide a `Verbose()` function that can retrieve the most verbose message from any error we provide:

 ```go
 fmt.Println(errors.Verbose(err))
 ```

-If further differentiation is required, we can add custom errors that use Go error wrapping on top of CallErr to achieve our diagnostic goals (such as detecting when to retry a call due to transient errors).
+If further differentiation is required, we can add custom errors that use Go error wrapping on top of `CallErr` to achieve our diagnostic goals (such as detecting when to retry a call due to transient errors).

-CallErr is always thrown from the comm package (which handles all http requests) and looks similar to:
+`CallErr` is always thrown from the comm package (which handles all HTTP requests) and looks similar to:

 ```go
 return nil, errors.CallErr{